scipy-conference/scipy_proceedings_archive/scipy2022/papers/nadiakap/nadiakap.md

 ---
 title: Global optimization software library for research and education
+description: |
+  Machine learning models are often represented by functions given by computer programs.
+Optimization of such functions is a challenging task because traditional derivative based optimization methods with guaranteed convergence properties cannot be used.
 ---

 # Abstract

 Machine learning models are often represented by functions given by computer programs.
-Optimization of such functions is a challenging task because traditional derivative based optimization methods with guaranteed convergence properties cannot be used..
+Optimization of such functions is a challenging task because traditional derivative based optimization methods with guaranteed convergence properties cannot be used.
 This software allows to create new optimization methods with desired properties, based on basic modules.
 These basic modules are designed in accordance with approach for constructing global optimization methods based on potential theory [@cite_kap].
 These methods do not use derivatives of objective function